zuriscript/signalstory/docs/docs/local-state.md

 ## UI Store

-Another way to is to use a dedicated Store for the UI state and to interact with one or more data stores.
+Another way is to use a dedicated store for the UI state and to interact with one or more data stores.
 Often, it is not enough to just combine the data and UI store using projections (query object or `computed` signal) as the UI side also has to react to changes in the data store.
-This can be done using [synchronous events](./building-blocks/event.md) or asychronously using the [effect API](https://angular.io/guide/signals#effects) or signal-transformed observables.
+This can be done using [synchronous events](./building-blocks/event.md) or asychronously using the [effect API](https://angular.io/guide/signals#effects) or [signal-transformed observables](https://angular.io/api/core/rxjs-interop/toObservable).
 Be aware, that especially the asynchronous way of state propagation could come with some potential risks:

 > Avoid using effects for propagation of state changes.
 This can result in ExpressionChangedAfterItHasBeenChecked errors, infinite circular updates, or unnecessary
 > change detection cycles.